emiliano-go/dsig/README.md

 bounds signature replay.

 **The footer shows up in the edit box.** The plugin strips it when you start editing, so you edit your own text and the message is re-signed on save.
-If it still appears, Discord's dispatcher no longer accepts the interceptor (check the console); editing still works, just delete the footer line yourself; anything left at the end is dropped before signing anyway.
+If it still appears, the `MESSAGE_START_EDIT` patch stopped matching after a Discord update (check the console for a Vencord patch warning); editing still works, just delete the footer line yourself; anything left at the end is dropped before signing anyway.

 **The footer is visible even though *hide footer* is on.** The render patch stopped matching after a Discord update.
 Signing and verification are unaffected; the footer is cosmetic.
 Check